picimako/terra-support/ENV_SETUP.md

 ### Gradle

-This project is based on Gradle, its version 6.6.1 as of the latest version of this document.
+This project is built on Gradle.
 Make sure you have the necessary environment variables set on your machine.

 ### Clone intellij-community project